 “Oh, that was easy.”
 Mr. Kaufman said in his relaxed carefree manner.
 “All you do is make an igloo, like an Eskimo.
 The snow encapsulates your body heat.”

-And all this time I thought igloos were housed beneath the same realm as unicorns and leprechauns….
+And here all this time I thought igloos were housed beneath the same realm of make believe as unicorns and leprechauns….

 The surviving-in-the-woods roundtable then revolved around that most important of human necessities – Food.